Previous years' general terms and conditions can be found at the bottom of the page.

 1.4 Changed preconditions for the Swedish Research Council’s funding allocation

-The Swedish Research Council may change its decision to award funding if the Swedish Research Council’s Government appropriation is not as large as the amount the decision was based on, or if the preconditions for the Swedish Research Council’s allocation of funding is changed in some other way.
+The Swedish Research Council may change its decision to award funding if the Swedish Research Council’s Government appropriation is not as large as the amount the decision was based on, or if the preconditions for the Swedish Research Council’s allocation of funding are changed in some other way.

 2. Implementation